The Holocaust in Estonia: Murder of foreign Jews at Kalevi-Liiva

 A number of foreign witnesses were heard at the post-war trials in Soviet-occupied Estonia, including five women who had been transported on Be 1.9.1942 from Theresienstadt.

 According to witness testimony, the accused Mere, Gerrets and Viik actively participated in mass killings and other crimes that were perpetrated by the Nazi invaders in Estonia.
 In accordance with the Nazi racial theory, the Sicherheitspolizei and Sicherheitsdienst were instructed to exterminate the Jews and Gypsies.
 To that end, during August and September of 1941, Mere and his collaborators set up a death camp at Jägala, 30 km from Tallinn.
 Mere put Aleksander Laak in charge of the camp; Ralf Gerrets was appointed his deputy.
 On 5 September 1942, a train with approximately 1,500 Czechoslovak citizens arrived at the Raasiku railway station.
 Mere, Laak and Gerrets personally selected who of them should be executed and who should be moved to the Jägala death camp.
 More than 1,000 people, mostly children, the old, and the infirm, were transported to a wasteland at Kalevi-Liiva, where they were executed in a special pit.
 In mid-September, the second troop train with 1,500 prisoners arrived at the railway station from Germany.
 Mere, Laak, and Gerrets selected another thousand victims, who were then condemned by them to extermination.
 This group of prisoners, which included nursing women and their newborn babies, were transported to Kalevi-Liiva where they were killed.

 In March 1943, the personnel of the Kalevi-Liiva camp executed about fifty Romani people, half of whom were under 5 years of age.
 Also were executed 60 Roma children of school age...

 Romani people

+Estimates of Estonian Roma victims vary around 1000, although some estimate the number as being over 2000.
+A number of adolescent Roma boys were also kept in a special facility for young criminals in Laitse, together with young people of other nationalities.
+Some of them were among the people who were compensated for their sufferings by the EVZ.
 A few witnesses pointed out Heinrich Bergmann as the key figure behind the extermination of Estonian Roma people.